 But be careful about your wishes, they can come true.

 In my work I visit a lot of companies around the country of the Netherlands.
 So one day I was in Velserbroek and I saw a left over spire.

 Thinking about my fellow villagers and their project, I thought: Why not put a neo gothic spire on top of a neo roman church?

 They are almost of the same age (late 19th century).
-And so it will happen.
+And so it was going to happen.

-Together with the people of the village I will make a photo project as both a reportage of the installation of the new spire and of
+Together with the people of the village I am in the process of making a photo project.
+It will be a reportage of the installation of the new spire.

-the old plus new meaning of the church.
-As it is no longer in function as a church, we are looking for meaning and use of a common place in the village in 2020.
+As it is no longer in function as a church, we are looking for a new role and use of a common place in the village in 2021.

-This I hope will result in an exhibition in the church with monument day early September 2020.
+This I hope will result in an exhibition in the church, possibly on monument day early September 2021.